tom-schier/Angular2/README.md

 # Angular2
-This was an initial teaching project for Angular 2 when ot was still in beta.
+This was an initial teaching project for Angular 2 when it was still in beta.